-- This valuation approach also requires the capacity to estimate land and property values based on existing data.
-The most accurate and consistent way to do this is using a computer-aided mass appraisal (CAMA) that models the impact of land characteristics and contents on land values over time.
+Market valuation also requires the capacity to estimate land and property capital/rental values based on existing data.
+The most accurate and consistent way to do this is using a computer-aided mass appraisal (CAMA) that models the impact of characteristics and contents on market values over time.
 This model is applied, tested and calibrated over a piloting period of 1-2 years and adjusted when found to be inaccurate through tax appeals.
 Accurate estimation requires significant investment in both software and model development, as well as staff training and investment in new staff to gain the necessary technical expertise for this process.
-The investment required is likely to be substantial in countries such as Sierra Leone and Liberia, where there are currently only 50 valuers for a combined population of 10 million. - \ By valuing assets based on capital market value using complex regressions, this method of assessment is inherently less transparent than more indirect measures of land and/or property value.
-This makes it more likely that valuation estimates will be contested by taxpayers, particularly when taxing the value of land alone (as urban land is rarely sold on its own, as a vacant plot, comparisons for valuation are even less clear).
+The investment required is likely to be substantial in countries such as Sierra Leone and Liberia, where there are currently only 50 valuers for a combined population of 10 million41.